christian-ay/Odunayomide-YAKUBU/README.md

-- 👋 Hi, I’m @christian-ay
+- 👋 Hi, I’m Odunayomide Yakubu
-- 👀 I’m interested in data analytics and data science
+- 👀 I’m interested in data science and AI
-- 🌱 I’m currently learning sklearn for Machine Learning.
+- 🌱 I’m currently exploring DeepLearning, NLP and CV.
 - 💞️ I’m looking to collaborate on technology related topics and innovation
-- 📫 How to reach me via this LinkedIn link: www.linkedin.com/
+- 📫 How to reach me via this LinkedIn link: www.linkedin.com/in/odunayomide-yak-703b32259
 - 😄 Pronouns: He/ Him
 - ⚡ Fun fact: 1% of daily increase forms great achievement if consistent.